 Diurnal Enuresis: Group Designs

 Fielding (1980) examined the effects of urine alarms on 45 children with nocturnal enuresis and 30 children with both diurnal and nocturnal enuresis.
 In this section attention will be drawn to the effects of alarm treatment on the daytime wetting of the day and night participants.
 Individuals from both categories were divided into two treatment groups with one group being exposed to the urine alarm immediately after baseline and the other group being exposed to retention control training (RCT), for the first four weeks and then, if continence was not achieved, they were exposed to the alarm treatment.
 Although the alarm was only used at night, effects on both day and night wetting were measured.
 The criterion for success was 14 consecutive dry days or nights and failure to attain this criterion was decided after 14 weeks of treatment.

 Despite some slight reductions in the day wetting frequencies under both treatment regimes, neither treatment showed a significant effect during the first four weeks of treatment.
 A comparison of baseline daytime wetting frequencies with frequencies of wetting in the first four weeks of treatment, failed to reach statistical significance for either groups (RCT: t = 0.973 df = 6; alarm, t = 0.17 df = 6).
 Over subsequent months of alarm only treatment for both groups, there was a gradual reduction in the frequency of day wetting under both treatment regimes; however, comparisons of the frequencies of day wetting in baseline to those of the first, second and third month of alarm treatment failed to reach statistical significance.
 Of the 17 children in the day and night wetting group who completed the study with a full data set, 8 achieved the success criterion during the day, with 4 of these 8 also achieving dryness at night.
 Four of these eight participants were in the RCT then the alarm group and four were in the alarm only group.
 In general the response of day wetting to the alarm treatment was varied with success being achieved for some participants and not for others.
 The source of this variation was unknown.
 In addition, of the 8 participants who met the success criterion, 66% had relapsed at 3 and 6 month follow-up, with relapse defined as 2 instances of wetting.
 Moreover, children with both day and night wetting relapsed earlier than the children who only experienced night wetting and that there were a greater number of drop outs from day and night wetting participants.

 Noctural Enuresis: Single Subject Research

 Hansen (1979) provided a variation on the standard urine alarm by using a twin-signal device that allowed escape and avoidance conditioning.
 This procedure involved one alarm that went off after urination on the pad, and then stopped.
 If the child did not awaken, get up, and turn off the alarm system, the second alarm would sound and did not stop until turned off.
 This procedure was explained to the child before the treatment began.
 When awakened by the first alarm they were required not only to get up to turn it off but also go to the bathroom and finish urinating, change pajamas, and the parents changed bedding and pad, and reset the alarm.
 This device was utilized with two children aged 8 and 9 years and was successful in arresting the nocturnal enuresis of both participants over a treatment period of 200 days.
-Furthermore these effects were shown to have maintained at a 1year follow up.
+Furthermore, these effects were shown to have maintained at a 1year follow up.